geoffreyweal/ORCA_Mechanism_Procedure/README.md

 * ``TightSCF``: Tells ORCA to tighten the convergence criteria for each electronic step.
 * ``defgrid2``: Indicates how fine we want the intergration grid to be (This is the default)

+**NOTE 1**: I have set the electronic optimisation steps to be tight (``TightSCF``).
+This is just to make sure the electronic are well converged, but it may be overdo.
+If you have problems, you can try using the normal convergence criteria for the electronic steps (``NormalSCF``)

+**NOTE 2**: [Click here](https://sites.google.com/site/orcainputlibrary/numerical-precision?authuser=0) for more information about the electronic convergence and the interaction grid.

 Also include the ``xyz`` files of your reactant and product molecules in the ``Reactant`` and ``Product`` folders, respectively.

-**Note**: If your reactants or product contain more than one molecule/chemical system, split them up and localise them individually in their own individual folders.
+**NOTE 3**: If your reactants or product contain more than one molecule/chemical system, split them up and localise them individually in their own individual folders.
 See ``Examples/Step1_Geo_Opt`` for an example for how I do this.

 An example of the complete ``orca.inp`` file for a local optimisation ORCA job is as follows (from ``Examples/Step1_Geo_Opt/Products/orca.inp``):